babsey/nest-desktop-legacy/docs/user/faq.rst

   One of the menu item is to reset databases.

 Where can I find the database?
-  The databases are stored as 'IndexDB' of the browser.
+  The databases are stored as 'Indexed DB' of the browser.

-How can I check NEST Server?
-  In the loading page you can click on menu icon of the server section to open menu.
-  One of the menu item is to check NEST Server.

-How can I change the URL of the NEST Server?
-  In the configuration of the NEST Server you find the form fields for the URL of the NEST Server.

 How can I disable loading page?
   In the configuration of the application you find the option to disable loading page.